 Much of the connection researchers have discovered between fibromyalgia and all its symptoms originate in the central nervous system (CNS).
 What can cause sensory abnormalities and pain processing dysfunction of the CNS?
 One likely reason is an upper cervical misalignment.

 When there is a misalignment involving the top two bones in the neck, it can result in various issues such as limited blood flow to the brain, improper cerebrospinal fluid drainage, and brainstem malfunction.
 All of these can contribute to the many symptoms of fibromyalgia.
-Fortunately, upper cervical chiropractic can help.
+Fortunately, upper cervical chiropractic care for fibromyalgia in Escondido can help.

 Getting Relief Through Chiropractic Therapy in Escondido